AdobeDocs/experience-platform.en/help/hygiene/ui/dataset-expiration.md

 The [!UICONTROL Dataset Details] section populates to include the primary identity and schema for the selected dataset.
 Under **[!UICONTROL Request settings]**, enter a name and optional description for the request, followed by **[!UICONTROL Submit]**.

-![Image showing the [!UICONTROL Submit] button being selected](../images/ui/ttl/submit.png)
+![A completed dataset expiration request with the [!UICONTROL Request settings] and [!UICONTROL Submit] button highlighted.](../images/ui/ttl/submit.png)

-You are asked to confirm the date that the dataset will be deleted by.
+A [!UICONTROL Confirm request] dialog appears.
+You are asked to confirm the dataset name and the date that the dataset will be deleted by.
 Select **[!UICONTROL Submit]** to continue.

-After the request is submitted, a work order is created and appears on the main tab of the [!UICONTROL Data Hygiene] workspace.
+After the request is submitted, a work order is created and appears on the main tab of the [!UICONTROL Data Lifecycle] workspace.
 From here, you can monitor the work order's status as it processes the request.

 >[!NOTE]
 >